sbertix/Swiftagram/README.md

     .cycleTask(max: 10) { _ in
       // Do something here.
     }
-    .resume() // Exhaust all followers.
+    .resume() // Exhaust 10 pages of followers.

 // Cancel it.
 task?.cancel()